BBB-HJ/BBB-HJ/README.md

-- 👋 Hi, I’m Hui Jeong Kim, just a student
+- 👋 Hi, I’m Hui Jeong Kim-student
 - 👀 I’m interested in
 - 🌱 I’m currently learning python and SQL
 - 💞️ I’m looking to collaborate on ...